roman01la/uix/README.md

 Discuss at [#uix on Clojurians Slack](http://clojurians.net/).
 Bug reports, feature requests and PRs are welcome.

-UIxv2 is available at https://github.com/pitch-io/uix
+UIx v2 is available at https://github.com/pitch-io/uix

 [Try it in online REPL](https://roman01la.github.io/uix/)